-HB 525-FN proposes a significant restructuring of the program for the deaf and hard of hearing in New Hampshire by transferring its administration from the Department of Education's vocational rehabilitation division to the newly established Advisory Board for Interpreters for the Deaf, Deafblind, and Hard of Hearing, which will operate under the Office of Professional Licensure and Certification (OPLC).
-The bill introduces new legal language that defines the advisory board's powers and duties, including the acceptance of licensure applications and the maintenance of a directory of licensed interpreters, while deleting references to the previous administrative framework.
-The effective date for these changes is set for July 1, 2025.
+The bill, HB 525-FN, proposes a significant restructuring of the program for the deaf and hard of hearing by transferring its administration from the Department of Education's vocational rehabilitation division to the newly established Office of Professional Licensure and Certification (OPLC).
+This transition includes the creation of an advisory board specifically for interpreters for the deaf, deafblind, and hard of hearing, which will consist of licensed interpreters and consumers from the deaf community.
+The bill introduces new legal language that defines the OPLC and outlines the board's responsibilities, including reviewing licensure applications, enforcing performance standards, and maintaining a directory of licensed interpreters.
+It also deletes references to the previous administrative structure under the Department of Education.

 Statutes affected: